AlessandroCaula/fullstack_open/part7/README.md

 #### 7.12: React Query and Context step 3

 Expand your solution so that it is again possible to like and delete a blog

+#### 7.13: React Query and Context step 4

+Use the useReducer-hook and context to manage the data for the logged in user.